ibm-cloud-docs/transit-gateway/create-gre.md

 Where:

+`GATEWAY_ID`
-- **GATEWAY_ID**: ID of the gateway where the new connection is bound.
+:   ID of the gateway where the new connection is bound.

+`--name`
-- **--name**: Name of the new connection.
+:   Name of the new connection.

+`--zone`
-- **--zone**: Availability zone for the GRE tunnel.
+:   Availability zone for the GRE tunnel.
 Example: `us-south-1`

+`--base-connection-id`
-- **--base-connection-id**: ID of the classic network connection that will be the underlay for the GRE tunnel.
+:   ID of the classic network connection that will be the underlay for the GRE tunnel.

+`--local-gateway-ip`
-- **--local-gateway-ip**: Local gateway IP address for the GRE tunnel connection.
+:   Local gateway IP address for the GRE tunnel connection.

+`--local-tunnel-ip`
-- **--local-tunnel-ip**: Local tunnel IP address for the GRE tunnel connection.
+:   Local tunnel IP address for the GRE tunnel connection.

+`--remote-gateway-ip`
-- **--remote-gateway-ip**: Remote gateway IP address for the GRE tunnel connection.
+:   Remote gateway IP address for the GRE tunnel connection.

+`--remote-tunnel-ip`
-- **--local-tunnel-ip**: Remote tunnel IP address for the GRE tunnel connection.
+:   Remote tunnel IP address for the GRE tunnel connection.

+`--remote-bgp-asn`
-- **--remote-bgp-asn**: Optional: If the remote BGP ASN is not specified, one is generated.
+:   Optional: If the remote BGP ASN is not specified, one is generated.

+`--output json`
-- **--output json**: Optional: Shows the output in JSON format.
+:   Optional: Shows the output in JSON format.

+`--help | -h`
-- **--help | -h**: Optional: Get help on this command.
+:   Optional: Get help on this command.

 ### Example
 {: #connection-create-gre-example}